 - Disability policy, data, and systems

 - Medicaid and CHIP

 Benjamin Fischer’s work lies at the intersection of health care data, policy, and human-centered design.
-He leads the Mathematica Health Unit’s human-centered design practice and facilitates direct engagement with patients, beneficiaries, doctors, policymakers, and other health system stakeholders to drive innovation.
+He leads the Mathematica Health Unit's human-centered design practice and facilitates direct engagement with patients, beneficiaries, clinicians, policymakers, and other health system stakeholders to drive innovation.

 Fischer is a member of the Healthcare Information and Management Systems Society (HIMSS) and served as a reviewer and mentor for the HIMSS20 global conference.
 He is also a reviewer for the Journal of Disability Policy Studies.
 He holds a master’s degree from the University of Texas at Austin and a certificate in design thinking and innovation from the University of Virginia’s Darden School of Business.